Going Forward - Estate Planning for Your Family -

 This is a separate document for each spouse (just one document if you are not married) which revokes any previous will you might have made, names guardians for your minor children (if you have any), and makes your entire estate plan cohesive.
 You may simply indicate that you are leaving your property to your children or to others.

 We want to make this easy for you to get your three documents done.
-Give me the information on this form.
+Give us the information on this form.
 If you receive this form by email you can email it back to us.
 With this information we can prepare a letter of recommendation for you to take to an attorney to complete your documents.

 Sincerely,